Adapting Dijkstra for Buffers and Unlimited Transfers: Preliminaries

 \subsubsection{RAPTOR}

-RAPTOR answers one-to-one and one-to-all queries in public transit networks with single-hop transfers.
+RAPTOR answers single-source earliest-arrival queries to either a fixed target or to all stops simultaneously.
+In contrast to TD-Dijkstra, it requires the stop-to-stop transfer graph of the public transit network to be transitively closed.
 The algorithm operates in rounds, where round $i$ discovers journeys with exactly $i$ trips by extending journeys from round $i-1$.
-For each stop $v \in \mathcal{S}$ and round $i$, a tentative arrival time $\tau_{\text{arr}}(v, i)$ represents the earliest known arrival at $v$ using at most $i$ trips.
+For each stop $v \in \mathcal{S}$ and round $i$, the arrival time $\tau_{\text{arr}}(v, i)$ represents the earliest known arrival at $v$ using at most $i$ trips.
+A query from source $s$ with departure time $\tau_{\text{dep}}$ initializes $\tau_{\text{arr}}(s, 0) = \tau_{\text{dep}}$ and all other arrival times to $\infty$, then iterates until no improvements occur.